 This kind of attitude is not easily developed.
 In fact, sound decision-making comes with lots of years of experience.
 If you are a traditional premed student or even a non-traditional medical school applicant, you might not have enough experience to craft a well-articulated decision under pressure.
 This is why practice is important.

 Practicing alone with sample ethical questions is a good start, but it’s better to get feedback from a professional who can help you work on your answers during a mock medical school interview.
 The problem of ethical questions is that there is no cookie-cutter temple for answers.
 Each student’s decision-making process is different and it’s important to hear whether yours is sensible.
-This is why a medical school advisor or consultant can help you assess whether you are ready for these types of questions.
+This is why a medical school advisor or med school interview prep services can help you assess whether you are ready for these types of questions.
 Consider reaching out to medical school admissions consulting to evaluate your answer approach and help you work on delivering concise and impressive answers.

 FAQs